 - Appointments available weekdays, evenings and Saturdays.

-- Concessionary rates are available & reduced rates for student/trainee counsellors.
+- Concessionary rates are available for keyworkers/low income & reduced rates for student/trainee counsellors.

 - Dedicated, welcoming counselling room.